alumiboti5590/alumiboti5590.github.io/docs/resouces/external.md

 ---
-sidebar_position: 2
+sidebar_position: 100  # high number to put it at the bottom
-sidebar_label: Useful Resources
+sidebar_label: External Resources
 ---

-# Useful Resources
+# External Resources

 The following is a list of useful resources to quickly link around to.
 This page is designed more for accustomed individuals who know what they are looking for